 Basic thermodynamics is something that most people understand intuitively.
 For example,

 Energy neither be created nor destroyed (except in nuclear reactions).
 Hence any proposal to “save energy” cannot work.
 Nor can energy be “renewed”.
 We can transform energy from one form to another.
 For example, we can burn gasoline in an automobile engine to create forward motion.
 But the total amount of energy involved remains the same.
 It cannot be saved or renewed.

 Whenever energy is converted from one form to another the overall system entropy — a measure of disorder or randomness — always increases.
 For example, when we burn gasoline in the engine of an automobile some of the energy generated moves the vehicle forward.
 But more of the energy is discarded as waste heat from the automobile’s tail pipe.
-Nothing that we do is “sustainable” — every action leads to an increase in overall entropy.
+Hence nothing that we do is “sustainable” — every action leads to an increase in overall entropy.
 It also means that no machine can have “zero emissions”.